 - Softwood: Cedar, Cypress, Spruce, Pine, Hemlock, Spruce, and Fir

 This can vary based on the country of origin, so that’s another topic altogether that would be great for someone with a higher skill level than me to address.
-For my hobbyist-level skill, I only care about what kind of wood is in front of me and is it soft and easy to sand, or is it hard and more appropriate for structural applications.
+For my hobbyist-level skill, I only care about what kind of wood is in front of me and is it soft and simple to sand, or is it hard and more appropriate for structural applications.
 And do I have enough sanding discs! :)

 Kind Of Pallet Wood Types

 I just assumed that all pallets were made of the same wood.
 HA!
 I was totally wrong.
-Just in the process of dismantling them with a Sawzall, I discovered some were easy, and others, if the blade went crooked, FOUGHT!
+Only in the process of dismantling them with a Sawzall, I discovered some were easy, and others, if the blade went crooked, FOUGHT!
 Then I noticed that two pallets, roughly the same size could have drastic weight differences, despite looking the same.
 Why?
 My husband knew all of this already; he just never thought to tell me… or maybe he wanted a good laugh (either may be correct, dear readers).
-I didn’t think that mixing a couple of different “colors” of wood would make a difference in the build, but WOW was I wrong.
+I didn’t know that mixing a couple of different “colors” of wood would make a difference in the build, but WOW was I wrong.

 I started noticing that the wood had several differences: weight, grain pattern, rough texture (when oak pallets age, they can almost get “fuzzy” with the way the grain starts to separate and stick up), more or fewer knots or defects, how they warp, etc. I saw that the end-grain on the edges of the boards looked different too.
 I identified more, and here’s my list: